spryker/spryker-docs/_drafts/oryx/ssr.md

 While SSR offers numerous benefits, it's not the best fit for every type of application, like the following:

-- B2B (closed) shops: public-facing SEO and quicker initial page load times offered by SSR may not significantly benefit these types of applications.
+- B2B shops with restricted access: public-facing SEO and quicker initial page load times offered by SSR may not significantly benefit these types of applications.
 - Business apps: applications heavily focused on functionality, like a fulfillment app, might not require the SEO or user experience enhancements provided by SSR.
 - Instore apps: used in a controlled environment and designed for specific functions, these types of applications might not necessitate the benefits of SSR.